 If you don’t get approved for 0% financing, here are a few car buying tips that can help you save money on your next vehicle, year-round, without any incentives from an automaker.

 Just like most retail stores, dealerships have sales goals that they have to meet at the end of every month.
 If you’re looking to buy a new vehicle and are keen on negotiating the price, try to do so at the end of the month.
 Dealers may be more accommodating in order to secure one more sale for the month.

 Dealerships will often explain to you the financing of a vehicle in bi-weekly or weekly terms.
 This means that they won’t clarify what the total monthly financing payments will be.
 As most of us budget on a monthly basis, ask the dealership to outline the pricing terms and conditions by month, this will help you better understand what you can and can’t afford before being locked into a contract.

 Zero percent financing may sound like the best deal, but if you're smart about it, you can save more by negotiating with your dealer and taking advantage of other great offers.

-Toyota, Hyundai, Nissan, and Kia currently offer 0% APR on select models nationwide.
-Mitsubishi offers 0.99% financing, and Volkswagen advertises 1.99% APR incentives.
+Subaru, Hyundai, Nissan, and Ford currently offer 0% APR on select passenger cars, trucks, and SUVs nationwide.
+Mitsubishi and Volkswagen also offer 0% financing incentives.

-Canada Drives connects customers with all of the above-mentioned brands.
-With over 350 certified dealership partners, we can help you to secure the best incentives and promotions.
-Bad credit?
-We're here to help!
+Canada Drives connects customers with all of the above-mentioned brands and so much more!
+With over 350 certified dealership partners, we can help you secure the best incentives and promotions regardless of your credit score!